rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 ## LG's stance is morally indefensible

-From the blog post, LG's representative claims that viewers "agree" to this monitoring when they accept the TV's end-user license agreement, and that it's up to the retailer to inform the user of the contents of the license agreement.
+From the blog post, LG's representative claims that viewers “agree” to this monitoring when they accept the TV's end-user license agreement, and that it's up to the retailer to inform the user of the contents of the license agreement.
 However: